ellieonarose/HW5/README.md

 3. Two-Dice Pig

 (a)

     State space:
-    The state is defined by: (i, j, k). for which:
+    The state is defined by: (i, j, k), for which:
     0 <= i <= 100 is the total score of the player up to the turn.
     0 <= j <= 100 is the total score of the opponent up to the turn.
     0 <= k < 100 - i is the turn total of the current player.